Epyx: Growth and action focus

-By 1983 Epyx discontinued its older games because, Jerry Pournelle reported, "its managers tell me that arcade games so outsell strategic games that it just isn't cost-effective to put programmer time on strategy."
+Gil Freeman made his report to the board, and they decided to keep funding the company.
+A turn around team was brought in: Freeman was officially hired as President, Bob Lindsey, who had been brought in from Atari, was already head of Product Development, Jon Monday, who had been VP at Romox and licensed titles from Epyx for electronic distribution to store kiosks, was brought in to deal with IT and operations.
+Following the company's rebrand from Automated Simulations to Epyx, Electronic Games highlighted Jumpman as a stellar example of the company's new focus on fluid, arcade-style action for home computers.

 By early 1984, InfoWorld estimated that Epyx was the world's 16th-largest microcomputer-software company, with $10 million in 1983 sales.
 Many successful action games followed, including the hits Impossible Mission and the sports game Summer Games.
 The latter created a long run of successful sequels, including Summer Games II, Winter Games, California Games, and World Games.
 The company produced games based on licenses of Hot Wheels, G.I.
 Joe, and Barbie.
 In Europe, U.S. Gold published Epyx games for the Commodore 64, and also ported many of the games to other major European platforms such as the ZX Spectrum and Amstrad CPC.
+Compute!'s Gazette lauded the game's split-screen presentation and fluid animations, noting that it set a new graphical benchmark for multi-event sports simulations.